Alejogb1/job-board/blog-data/how-can-a-semi-circle-donut-chart-be-created-using-altair.md

 id: "how-can-a-semi-circle-donut-chart-be-created-using-altair"
 ---

-, let's tackle this semi-circle donut chart challenge with Altair.
+, semi-circle donut chart challenge with Altair.
 I’ve certainly bumped into similar visualization needs during various data explorations, especially when space is a premium or when a standard pie chart feels…excessive.
 The trick lies in manipulating Altair's arc marks and careful data transformations, which I've streamlined over time through a few different project contexts.
 Let's get into the practicalities.

 Firstly, the essence of a semi-circle donut chart involves visualizing data as arcs covering only 180 degrees instead of the full 360.
 Altair, being declarative, doesn't inherently offer a 'semi-circle' chart type.
 Instead, we achieve it by calculating and applying start and end angles for our arc marks.
 This requires a specific data structure and encoding, which is where understanding the nuances becomes essential.